-If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare managed care plan.
+If you are eligible for Medicare, you may choose to enroll in and get your Medicare benefits from a Medicare + Choice plan.
 These are health care choices (like HMOs) in some areas of the country.
-In most Medicare managed care plans, you can only go to doctors, specialists, or hospitals that are part of the plan.
-Medicare managed care plans provide all the benefits that Original Medicare covers.
+In most Medicare + Choice plans, you can only go to doctors, specialists, or hospitals that are part of the plan.
+Medicare + Choice plans provide all the benefits that Original Medicare covers.
 Some cover extras, like prescription drugs.
-To learn more about enrolling in a Medicare managed care plan, contact Medicare at 1-800-MEDICARE (1-800/633-4227) or at www.medicare.gov.
+To learn more about enrolling in a Medicare + Choice plan, contact Medicare at 1-800-MEDICARE (1-800/633-4227) or at www.medicare.gov.

-If you enroll in a Medicare managed care plan, the following options are available to you:
+If you enroll in a Medicare + Choice plan, the following options are available to you:

-This Plan and another plan's Medicare managed care plan: You may enroll in another plan's Medicare managed care plan and also remain enrolled in our FEHB plan.
-We will still provide benefits when your Medicare managed care plan is primary, even out of the managed care plan's network and/or service area, but we will not waive any of our copayments, coinsurance, or deductibles.
-If you enroll in a Medicare managed care plan, tell us.
-We will need to know whether you are in the Original Medicare Plan or in a Medicare managed care plan so we can correctly coordinate benefits with Medicare.
+This Plan and another plan's Medicare + Choice plan: You may enroll in another plan's Medicare + Choice plan and also remain enrolled in our FEHB plan.
+We will still provide benefits when your Medicare + Choice plan is primary, even out of the Medicare + Choice plan's network and/or service area, but we will not waive any of our copayments, coinsurance, or deductibles.
+If you enroll in a Medicare + Choice plan, tell us.
+We will need to know whether you are in the Original Medicare Plan or in a Medicare + Choice plan so we can correctly coordinate benefits with Medicare.

-Suspended FEHB coverage to enroll in a Medicare managed care plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare managed care plan, eliminating your FEHB premium.
-(OPM does not contribute to your Medicare managed care plan premium.)
+Suspended FEHB coverage to enroll in a Medicare + Choice plan: If you are an annuitant or former spouse, you can suspend your FEHB coverage to enroll in a Medicare + Choice plan, eliminating your FEHB premium.
+(OPM does not contribute to your Medicare + Choice plan premium.)
 For information on suspending your FEHB enrollment, contact your retirement office.
-If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare managed care plan's service area.
+If you later want to re-enroll in the FEHB Program, generally you may do so only at the next Open Season unless you involuntarily lose coverage or move out of the Medicare + Choice plan's service area.